busathlab/mdlab/docs/namd_lab2.md

 This submission script is nearly complete, but while we have the GPU node scheduled, let's go ahead and run all of the steps of equilibration, not just 6.1. **Create new lines for step 6.2 through 6.6, based on the last line, and append them to the end of the script.**

-> Rather than use the "step7.1_production.inp" file, we will perform our own custom production script.

 If you don't want to use GPU's for your simulation (such as when the GPU nodes have 100% utilization, [check the site](http://marylou.byu.edu)), remove the line containing `--gres`, reduce the number of processors, RAM, etc., and use the following pattern to launch jobs:
 ```bash
 # NAMD variables